Looking for Rabbie Burns in Edinburgh

 Continuing up to Lady Stair’s Close, you will find a plaque above the entrance, which marks Burns’ first stay in Edinburgh in 1786, when it was Baxter’s Place.
 Further down the close you will find the entrance to The Writer’s Museum and Makar’s Court.
 Makar is the Scots word for a poet and Makar’s Court is a monument dedicated to Scotland’s writers, paved with quotation-engraved stones.
 Inside the museum, artifacts evoke the illustrious lives of Scotland’s best-known writers.
 Most noteworthy is Burns’ writing desk from his home in Dumfries as well as letters, portraits, poems and manuscripts.
 The museum isn’t just a celebration of Scottish writers past but also a showcase of Edinburgh as today’s UNESCO City of Literature.
 Entrance is free.

 If you are visiting Edinburgh, in search of Rabbie Burns or not, Dickins can provide a home from home, offering the best self catering accommodation experience in Edinburgh!
-Our Northumberland Street South East Lane home in the New Town is the perfect location for Rabbie Burns hunting!
+Our Carlton Terrace home in the East New Town is the perfect location for Rabbie Burns hunting!